q4z1/hyprdashboard-qt6/README.md

 # hyprdashboard-qt6
-Dashboard / Launcher for hyperland
+Dashboard / Launcher for hyprland